ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Planting
 '''''''''''''''''

-Corn and temperate cereals must meet the following requirements between April 1\ :sup:`st` and June 14\ :sup:`th` for planting in the northern hemisphere (NH):
+All crops must meet the following requirements between the minimum planting date and the maximum planting date (for northern hemisphere) in :numref:`Table Crop phenology parameters`:

 .. math::
    :label: 25.1